Overview: Grade One

 Music students sing, play pitched and un-pitched percussion instruments, dance, do creative movement, improvise, and learn to read and write music.
 We use experiences with language, body percussion, instruments, and movement to help students develop their musical skills and understanding.

 Each quarter we work on developing three specific drama skills through a selection of fun theater games: Cooperation/Collaboration, Physical Expression, Speech, Vocal Expression, Concentration, Imagination, Stage Skills, Characterization, Listening, Timing, Trust, and Self-Discipline.
 In addition, at various times in the year, we use themes from homeroom classes, rhymes, songs, fairy tales, folk tales, myths, poetry, or inspiration from music and literature to develop short drama projects.
 These pieces may be shared in the form of audio recordings, video, informal in-class presentations, and public performances.

-In Grade One Physical Education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
+In Grade 1 physical education, the students study units in the areas of manipulative, movement, fitness, aquatics and personal/social development.
 Manipulative involves the development of skills in throwing, catching, striking, kicking, and dribbling such as bouncing a ball continuously with the dominant and non-dominant hand while stationary and throwing a ball to a wall and catching the rebound.
 Movement involves the development of skills in spatial awareness, locomotor and non-locomotor such as jumping ten times rhythmically over a stationary rope and executing a forward roll.
 Fitness involves both the study of concepts and skills.
 Aquatics is a swim development program based on individual needs.
 Personal and social development is a reflection of the TAS values in action through physical education.

 The focus of the lower school program is age appropriate, carefully sequenced skill development in a spirit of cooperation.